qucontrol/krotov/docs/06_krotovs_method.rst

-The monotonic convergence of Krotov's method is only guaranteed in the continuous limit; a coarse time step must be compensated by larger values of the inverse step width :math:`\lambda_a`, slowing down convergence.
+The monotonic convergence of Krotov's method is only guaranteed in the continuous limit; a coarse time step must be compensated by larger values of the inverse step size :math:`\lambda_a`, slowing down convergence.
 Generally, choosing :math:`\lambda_a` too small will lead to numerical instabilities and unphysical features in the optimized pulse.
 A lower limit for :math:`\lambda_a` can be determined from the requirement that the change